Roots and Radishes

 Can I make baked oats ahead?

 Yes!
-Once ingredients are combined, the oats need to be baked right away (as opposed to sitting unbaked in the fridge).
-I recommend making the entire recipe as instructed, cooling, then covering and storing in the fridge.
+Once ingredients are combined, the oats need to be baked right away.
+I recommend making the entire recipe as instructed, cool, then cover and store in the fridge.
 Reheat the whole bake in the oven when ready to serve!
 This is especially useful for streamlining Easter breakfast or brunch.

 Oats for Every Season